-Suffolk County Child Custody Lawyer Providing Guidance for Clients Dealing With Child Custody Matters in New York
+Child Custody Lawyer on Long Island Providing Guidance For Clients Dealing With Child Custody Matters In New York

 In New York, child custody orders address a variety of important aspects of parenting, such as who the child will live with and how the parents will share responsibility for making important decisions on behalf of the child.
 The courts in New York make child custody decisions based on the best interest of the child standard rather than defaulting to one parent or another as the caretaker – meaning both parents have equal rights regardless of gender or other biases such as ethnicity, religion, or cultural background.
 Not all child custody matters must be litigated in court if both parents are able to agree on a parenting plan and include that plan in their settlement agreement.